Jed-Kass/binary-convert-py/README.md

 As of Version 1.0 all error checking is fixed and functioning.

-Usage

 __________________

+Usage:

-Simply run the script via a python interpreter 2.7 or below, then follow the on-screen directive.
+Simply run the script (dtb2.py) via a python interpreter 2.7 or below, then follow the on-screen directive.